digital-asset/daml/docs/source/concepts/ledger-topologies.rst

 - it provides no built-in way to interoperate (transactionally share data) across several deployed ledgers; each deployment defines its own segregated virtual shared ledger.

-The first three problems can be solved as follows:
+The first four problems can be solved or mitigated as follows:

 - scaling by splitting the system up into separate functional components and parallelizing execution

 - availability by replication

-- trust for integrity by introducing multiple trust domains and distributing trust using Byzantine fault tolerant replication, or by maintaining one trust domain but using Trusted Execution Environments or other cryptographic means to enforce or audit ledger integrity without having to trust the operating entity.
+- trust for integrity by introducing multiple trust domains and distributing trust using Byzantine fault tolerant replication, or by maintaining one trust domain but using hardware-based Trusted Execution Environments (TEEs) or other cryptographic means to enforce or audit ledger integrity without having to trust the operating entity.

+- trust for privacy through TEEs that restrict data access by hardware means.

 The remainder of the section discuses these solutions and their implementations in the different DAML Ledgers.
-As for the remaining problems, the privacy problem is difficult to solve in a centralized topology.
-The last problem, interoperability, is inherent when the two deployments are operated by different trust domains: by definition, a topology in which no single trust domain would hold the entire ledger is not centralized.
+The last problem, interoperability, is inherent when the two deployments are operated by different trust domains: by definition, a topology in which no single trust domain would hold the entire ledger is not a global state topology.

 .. _scaling-daml-ledgers: